Shruti Naik: Career and research

-Naik's pioneering work as a graduate student opened a new field on the interactions between skin commensals and resident immune cells, underscoring the importance of this dialogue in cutaneous immunity.
+Naik's graduate research focused on the interactions between skin commensals and resident immune cells, and their role in cutaneous immunity.
 She found that indigenous microbes co-opt tissue-specific modes of interacting with the host to direct immune cell function in the skin.
-Continuing this line of inquiry, she uncovered that certain commensal species are able to elicit a unique subset of IL-17A-producing CD8 T cells (Tc17s), suggesting that sustaining complex communities of commensals is necessary to maintain a diverse repertoire of immune function.
+She subsequently reported that certain commensal species are able to elicit a unique subset of IL-17A-producing CD8 T cells (Tc17s), indicating that sustaining complex communities of commensals is necessary to maintain a diverse repertoire of immune function.
 She then mapped the dendritic cell subsets necessary to sense commensals and induce long-term Tc17s.
-Importantly, this dialogue takes place in the absence of overt inflammation in healthy skin.
-Thus, her work revealed a new type of "homeostatic" immune response that is continuously calibrating barrier immunity to commensal signals.
+This host - microbe dialogue takes place in the absence of overt inflammation in healthy skin.
+Therefore, these studies revealed a homeostatic immune response that is continuously calibrating barrier immunity to commensal signals.